 Somehow the finale of the story was unsatisfying.
 I don’t know exactly why or how.
 That Dev, regaining consciousness after the blow to his head, sent a text to Jason – even signing it – seemed odd.
 Wouldn’t a 999 call be more likely?
 And we didn’t see Craig again after the detective took him in to give his statement.
 It really was Craig’s story.
 And presumably it was what he said that caused the police to arrive at the pub.

 Even a moment in the interview room with the detective realizing his story was credible would have been enough.
 It also was Karl’s story.
 Perhaps another moment in the cellar when he realizes he has no choice but to give himself up would have explained to us why exactly he chose to come outside.

 I am sorry to lose Karl.
 He played a wonderful villain.
 But he would have been an excellent long-term layabout in the tradition of Stan Ogden and Jack Duckworth.
 We have had a lot of villains in recent years and not so many of the classic Corrie idlers.
 I think Karl could have become one of the greats.

 My favourite camera shots ever were at the end of last week: first Karl then Gloria* looming into the faces of the two unlikeliest school “bullies” in the world.
 I was delighted that Corrie Canuck made a “Karl cam”.

-For reasons unknown to me, the final moment that had Gloria frightening the children was cut in CBC’s online episode.
+*For reasons unknown to me, CBC’s online episode cut the final moment that had Gloria frightening the children.
 What, another programme is going to start?